 To apply for the Care Leaver/Foyer or Estranged Student Bursary:

-Complete the Student Services online bursary application form.
+Complete the Student Support online bursary application form.

 If you are not sure if you meet the criteria for these bursaries please contact us via firstname.lastname@example.org so we can discuss your situation.
 If you are a current student you can book an appointment with us online via MySkills.
 We want to ensure you receive all possible funding while at Bath.

-Imroze Sahota, Student Retention Team Leader, and Joanna Newman are your key contacts within Student Services to help you with any queries you may have and, if necessary, direct you to the appropriate services.
+Imroze Sahota, Student Retention Team Leader, and Joanna Newman are your key contacts within Student Support to help you with any queries you may have and, if necessary, direct you to the appropriate services.
 Imroze and Joanna will be able to provide advice and guidance before you arrive and during your studies, and ensure you are accessing all possible support at the University.

 If you are a Care Leaver, former Foyer resident, or estranged student, you are guaranteed a place in University accommodation for 365 days a year for the duration of your course.
 This includes the vacation periods and if you need to return for short periods between private housing contracts.

 You can find out more about arranging this by visiting the West Accommodation centre on campus, or emailing email@example.com